-Behind closed doors, or hidden beneath a blanket of silence, domestic violence bruises the lives of an estimated four million people every year–the overwhelming majority of them women–and impacts expanding circles of millions more: children, relatives, friends, employers.
+Behind closed doors, or hidden beneath a blanket of silence, domestic violence bruises the lives of an estimated four million people every year–the overwhelming majority of them women, but many of them men as well–and impacts expanding circles of millions more: children, relatives, friends, employers.

 According to Lisa Angel–an attorney, Board-Certified Family Law Specialist and member of the Governor’s Domestic Violence Commission–special laws in North Carolina are designed to provide quick and effective relief from domestic violence.
 “The most important thing a victim of this kind of abuse can do,” she emphasizes, “is find the courage to take action.”

 Some people feel as if they just can’t handle dealing with the legal system on top of the abuse they’ve suffered.
 Regina, for example, found the courage to move with her children–one of whom has also been abused–into a new apartment.
 At the time, she says, “I didn’t think I could face the trauma of taking a domestic violence case to court.”
 Her husband’s response?
 He tracked her down at her new home and hit her again.
 That was the unfortunate wake-up call she needed to act.

 If Your Spouse is Violent, Take Immediate Action